The impact of cosmic filaments on the abundance of satellite galaxies: Tracer Effects

 The effects of tracer choice on satellite LFs, outlined in Section~\ref{subsec:tracer_effect_LF}, are closely related to the properties of filament-finding algorithms.
 Algorithms such as \disperse~ construct the cosmic web based on the spatial distribution of tracer particles.
 They estimate a density field from the tracer distribution and identify filaments as ridge-like structures connecting local density maxima.
 As a result, regions with more densely clustered tracers yield higher estimated densities and are more likely to be identified as part of the filamentary network.
 Consider two halos with similar virial masses residing in comparable large-scale environments -- one hosting more satellites (satellite-rich) and the other fewer (satellite-poor), although their actual surrounding dark matter densities may be similar, the satellite-rich halo contributes more to the galaxy-traced density field and is therefore more likely to be classified as residing within a galaxy-traced filament.

-To illustrate this intuitively, we construct controlled central galaxy samples -- satellite-rich and satellite-poor -- based on the filament galaxy samples from both the galaxy-traced and dark matter-traced cases described earlier.
+To illustrate this intuitively, we construct controlled central galaxy samples -- satellite-rich and satellite-poor -- from the total central galaxy sample after excluding those in the knot environment (see Section~\ref{sec:methods}).
 We adopt the same three central galaxy magnitude bins used previously: $\rmagcen \sim -22$, $-21$, and $-20$.
-In each magnitude bin, satellite-rich central galaxies are defined as those hosting at least one satellite with $M_{\rm diff} < 3$, while satellite-poor central galaxies host none.
-Both central galaxy samples are then further resampled to match the $\rmagcen$ and virial mass $\mvir$ distributions, ensuring a fair comparison.
+In each magnitude bin, satellite-rich central galaxies are defined as those hosting at least one satellite with $M_{\rm diff} < 3$, while satellite-poor central galaxies host none.\footnote{We also tested higher $M_{\rm diff}$ thresholds to include fainter satellites (\eg~$M_{\rm diff} < 6$) and considered defining satellite-rich centrals as hosting at least one or two satellites.
+In all cases, the main conclusions remain consistent.} We then further resample the satellite-rich and satellite-poor central galaxy samples to match their $\rmagcen$ and virial mass $\mvir$ distributions, ensuring a fair comparison.
+Finally, we examine the numbers of satellite-rich and satellite-poor central galaxies in this controlled sample that reside in the identified filaments, denoted $N_{\rm rich}$ and $N_{\rm poor}$, respectively.

 For the galaxy-traced filaments, the number ratios between satellite-rich and satellite-poor central galaxies are $N_{\rm rich}/N_{\rm poor} =$ 1.28, 1.37, and 1.25 in the $\rmagcen \sim -22$, $-21$, and $-20$ bins, respectively.
-In contrast, these ratios are $N_{\rm rich}/N_{\rm poor} =$ 0.97, 0.96, and 1.05 in the dark matter-traced filaments (see markers in Figure~\ref{fig:ratio}).
-This clearly shows that, compared to the dark matter-traced case, the galaxy-traced filaments tend to pass through central galaxies hosting more satellites.
+In contrast, these ratios are $N_{\rm rich}/N_{\rm poor} =$ 0.97, 0.96, and 1.05 in the dark matter-traced filaments (see markers in Figure~\ref{fig:ratio}). \footnote{To ensure that difference in the magnitude distributions of central galaxies (the combined satellite-rich and satellite-poor populations) between galaxy-traced and dark matter-traced filaments does not bias the results, we performed a supplemental resampling test.
+After matching both samples in $\rmagcen$ and $\mvir$, the resulting $N_{\rm rich}/N_{\rm poor}$ ratios remained consistent with those reported in the main text.} This clearly shows that, compared to the dark matter-traced case, the galaxy-traced filaments tend to pass through central galaxies hosting more satellites.
 This explains the more pronounced environmental differences in satellite LFs observed for the galaxy-traced case in previous subsections.
 Additionally, the fact that the ratio $N_{\rm rich}/N_{\rm poor}$ is quite close to $1$ in the dark matter-traced case further suggests that dark matter density is a less biased tracer of the underlying filamentary network.